jdlogan0/chordclash-dev-portfolio/README.md

 As it turns out, the set active function is just for development.
 Unlike functions like Print String that make it very clear they only function in development, I had no idea activating/deactivating sections wouldn't work until we built the project.

-When it became clear that activation wouldn't work, my next attempt involved binding the audio track to Singer actors with audio attenuation, with a SingerManager actor to move them.
+When it became clear that activation wouldn't work, my next attempt involved binding the audio track to Singer actors with audio attenuation, with a new SingerManager actor to move them.
 When a singer needed to be deactivated, the singer would teleport far enough away that the audio wouldn't be present.
-This didn't work either because of how sequences function.
-During the sequence, the transform of a bound actor is controlled by the sequence, even if there's no transform track, which I hadn't realized.
+This didn't work either because for the duration of a sequence, the transform of a bound actor is controlled by the sequence even if there's no transform track, which I hadn't realized.
 The singer would only move to the teleported position after the sequence ended.

 The last method I tried that still involved sequences was changing the bindings, which can be done at runtime.
 The idea was that the binding would change from a close actor to an actor far away and vice versa depending on health.
-There were a couple tutorials on this, so I had an idea of what needed to be done, but I wasn't able to successfully implement.
+There were a couple tutorials on this, so I had an idea of what needed to be done, but I wasn't able to successfully implement it.
 It's a method that I would like to go back to, as the main reason I moved on was for time's sake.

 Finally, I used audio played by a SingerManager actor, which had an event track on the sequence.
 On a switch, the volume would change depending on player health.
 Both audio files were primed before the sequence so they would start immediately in sync with the sequence.
 When the sequence lagged, and the singers were ahead.
 To solve this, instead of playing once at the beginning of the sequence and changing volume, the audio is repeatedly played and stopped.
 The switch event on the sequence passes along the current time so the audio can be played from that moment.
 That way, if the sequence lags, the singers are only out of sync until the next switch.